 - Online quizzes.
 Every learning unit requires reading the assigned chapters before coming to class.
-There are nine online quizzes (5 points each) scheduled throughout the semester and due on Sunday at 11.59 pm.
-No make-up tests allow for these quizzes, but you can retake them twice before the deadline. - Midterm will serve as a checkup of your progress.
+There are nine online quizzes (5 points each) scheduled throughout the semester and due before we start each unit.
+No make-up tests allow for these quizzes. - Midterm will serve as a checkup of your progress.
 Also, it will give you an idea of what to expect on the final exam.
 The format will be a mix of multiple-choice questions, topic questions, and mini-case analyses.
 No make-up exams will be given.